 - Start by preheating your oven to 350°.
 Also prep a 12 cup muffin tin by liberally greasing each up cup.
 Do not skimp on this step, since there is little to no fat in this egg mixture they will stick to your muffin tin if you don't grease it well.
 Use olive oil, coconut oil, or baking spray (whatever oil you prefer).

-- In a skillet or cast iron pan over medium heat add 1 tablespoon olive oil.
+- In a skillet or cast iron pan over medium heat add the oil.
 Add your 3 cups diced veggies.
-Saute lightly for about 4 minutes, just until they start to soften.
-Off the heat stir in ½ teaspoon salt, ¼ teaspoon black pepper, ⅛ teaspoon onion powder, and ⅛ teaspoon garlic powder.
+Sauté lightly for about 4 minutes, just until they start to soften.
+Off the heat stir the seasonings.3 cups your favorite raw/fresh veggies, diced, 1 tablespoon olive oil, ½ teaspoon salt, ¼ teaspoon black pepper, ⅛ teaspoon garlic powder, ⅛ teaspoon onion powder

-- Portion the veggies equally into the muffin tin cups.
+- Portion the veggies equally into the prepared muffin tin cups.
 Set aside.

 - In a large bowl mix together 4 whole eggs and 1 cup egg whites.
-Whisk until it is completely combined and all the yolks are blended.
+Whisk until it is completely combined and all the yolks are blended.4 whole large eggs, 1 cup egg whites

 - Pour the egg mixture evenly over the veggies in the muffin tin, filling each cup about ¾ full.